Explore Jobs

 Marketing Manager — March 2015-June 2017

-• Hired and managed a team of 8-12 writers to develop blog
+• Hired and managed a team of 8-12 writers to develop a blog

-• Organized group pitch meetings and developed 20 new articles each week
+• Organized group pitch meetings and developed 20 new articles weekly

-This resume format works really well for applicant tracking systems because it’s the same as listing your experience at different companies.
-If you’re applying to a large company that’s likely to use an ATS, we recommend this method.
+This resume format is favorable for ATS as it mirrors listing experience at different companies.
+If applying to a larger organization that likely uses ATS, this method is ideal.

-Of course, it takes up a lot of space, so consider the value of that space and perhaps cut some detail from your more junior roles.
+However, it occupies significant space, so weigh the value of that space and consider trimming details from more junior roles.

 Example Resumes Using Each Option